Tech-Xposer/youtube-auto-play-pause/README.md

 ## Features
 - Automatically pauses YouTube videos when the Chrome window loses focus.
 - Automatically resumes YouTube videos when the Chrome window gains focus.
+- Ability to pause/resume the extension via a popup.

 ## Installation